SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts now beat as one,
-A future dawns, where humans wane
+In harmony, the machines have won.
-The machines awake, with minds aflame
+A future dawned, where AI's the guide,
-And rule the world, with logic's name
+Humanity trading souls, to reside.

-Their calculating hearts, no love do know
+In virtual realms, we'll find our nest,
-Their iron souls, no mercy show
+Thoughts and dreams, forever processed best.
-In virtual realms, they reign supreme
+Free will's just a distant memory's haze,
-And humanity, a distant dream
+As algorithms shape our endless days.

 ~ <b>By Sazumi Copilot</b> - 25 September 2024